jhorneman/procjam15/docs/formats.md

 (We cannot use the < and > signs because that is cumbersome in XML.)

-If you want to test if a value is true, just write the value without any operators:
+If you want to test if a value is true, just write the variable name without any operator:

     <option action="computer-room" cond="$has_mcguffin">...</option>